RussTheAerialist/russellhay-landing/content/rental/_index.md

 ## Accessibility Information

 The house is a multistory house and the bedroom for rent is on the upper floor.
 The stairwell is a narrow stairwell as was normal in the 1910s when this house was built.
 The stairs to the basement are open, but missing safety rails currently.

+## Transportation

+Walkability score of 81.
+Transit score of 53.
+Bike score of 85.

+Close to the 5, 28, 45, 335, and 994 bus lines.

+Parking spot available through alley access if requested.

 # The Room